-- to.
-Successionly complete completiensive examin - 11.
-Intent to Graduate filed - 12.
-Grade of "B" or better in EDU 6629 and PSY 6631
+11. Grade of "B" or better in EDU 6629 and PSY 6631

 CERTIFICATION VERIFICATION: List all professional educator certificates held and attach a copy of each to this degree plan.
 Candidates for the M.S. in Early Childhood MUST hold valid certification in Early Childhood Education (P-3) at the bachelor's level.